Iwasawa theory of twists of elliptic modular forms over imaginary quadratic fields at inert primes: This manuscript: The strategy

-In this article, we prove results towards a variety of Iwasawa main conjectures (\emph{with} $p$-adic $L$-functions) in the setting when the prime $p$ remains inert in $K/\QQ$, where there has been very limited progress as compared to when $p$ splits in $K/\QQ$: To the best of our knowledge, the works of Bertolini--Darmon and Chida--Hsieh that we have recalled in \ref{item_1} and \ref{item_2} are the only prior results in this direction (and they concern the ``definite'' anticyclotomic Iwasawa theory in the scenario when $\chi=\mathds{1}$).
+In this manuscript, we prove results towards a variety of Iwasawa main conjectures (\emph{with} $p$-adic $L$-functions) in the setting when the prime $p$ remains inert in $K/\QQ$, where there has been very limited progress as compared to when $p$ splits in $K/\QQ$: To the best of our knowledge, the works of Bertolini--Darmon and Chida--Hsieh that we have recalled in \S\ref{subsubsec_1_1_1_1_2021_09_07} are the only prior results in this direction (and they concern the ``definite'' anticyclotomic Iwasawa theory in the scenario when $\chi=\mathds{1}$).

-Before presenting our results in more precise form and reviewing our strategy, we recall the role the hypotheses that $p$ splits in $K/\QQ$ has played in the works we have recorded under the items \ref{item_6} and \ref{item_7}, indicating how the approach therein breaks down in its entirety in the absence of this hypothesis.
+Before presenting our results in more precise form and reviewing our strategy, we recall the vital role the hypotheses that $p$ splits in $K/\QQ$ has played in the works we have recorded in \S\ref{subsubsec_1_1_3_2_2021_09_07} and \S\ref{subsec_1_1_4_2021_09_07}, where analogous results to those in the current work have been obtained.
+We invite the reader to consult Table~\ref{table_summary}, where we summarize earlier results that concern the Bloch--Kato conjectures and Iwasawa theory for $f_{/K}\otimes \chi$, indicating the specific set of hypotheses required in each work.
+We recall that in this table, the labels in the first row indicate the section numbers where the corresponding result is summarized.

-When the prime $p$ splits in $K/\QQ$ and the Hecke character $\chi$ is $p$-distinguished, one may attach to the Rankin--Selberg product $f_{/K}\otimes\chi$ a full-fledged Euler system over all ray class extensions of $K$.
-This construction dwells on a ``patching'' argument that was first introduced and employed in \cite{LLZ2} when $f$ has weight $2$ and later extended in \cite{BLForum} to treat the case when $f$ is of higher weight.
-The hypotheses that $p$ splits in $K/\QQ$ and the Hecke character $\chi$ is $p$-distinguished are required to identify the irreducible component of the eigencurve that contains the $p$-ordinary stabilization of $\theta(\chi)$.
-Moreover, this irreducible component necessarily has CM by $K$ thanks to the $p$-distinguished hypothesis, by a result of Bella\"iche and Dimitrov, which interpolates the $p$-ordinary $p$-stabilizations of the theta-series of Hecke characters of $K$ with $p$-power conductor.